 The Project proposes to impact native vegetation and may have a significant impact on six Matters of National Environmental Significance (MNES) listed under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), identified in Section 3.0.
-The Preliminary Documentation and Offset Management Strategy has been amended in late 2023 to include an updated micro siting area around the switching station with an increase of 9.5 ha to the disturbance corridor and the addition of 0.2 ha of access road to extend the existing proposed road to South Ulam Road resulting in an increase to the Study area and Disturbance Footprint as presented in Section 1.1.1 Project Boundaries.
-Moreover, a pair of koala adult and joey (Phascolarctos cinereus) were detected (property F3) in October 2023.
-The additional areas and koala detection have been incorporated into the offset assessment guide calculations and throughout the Offset Management Strategy including Section 3.0 MNES Values and Section 7.3 Offset Suitability for MNES.
+The Preliminary Documentation and Offset Management Strategy has been amended in late 2023 to include an updated micro siting area around the switching station with an increase of 9.5 ha to the disturbance corridor and the addition of 0.2 ha of access road to extend the existing proposed road to South Ulam Road resulting in an increase to the Study area and Disturbance Footprint as presented in Section 1.1.1.
+As well as the boundary changes, a pair of koala adult and joey (Phascolarctos cinereus) were detected (property F3) in October 2023, and the extent of Cycas megacarpa has been amended following pre-clearance surveys conducted during 2023 within the Disturbance Footprint, to inform final design planning and translocation requirements.

+The additional areas, koala detection and habitat mapping refinement for Cycas megacarpa have been incorporated into the offset assessment guide calculations and throughout the Offset Management Strategy including Section 3.0 and Section 7.3.